Amy Poehler biography

 In 1998, Upright Citizen's Brigade moved to New York, where they got their own sketch comedy series on Comedy Central, which lasted three seasons.
 Meanwhile, Amy made her film debut in Tomorrow Night (1998), which screened at the Sundance Film Festival.
 She also made a guest appearance on the sitcom Spin City starring Michael J. Fox.
 Her major motion picture debut came with a supporting role in Deuce Bigalow, Male Gigolo (1999), starring Rob Schneider.
 She then appeared in the box office flop Wet Hot American Summer (2001) and The Devil and Daniel Webster (2001), which was never theatrically released in America.

-Amy also lent her voice to two films, Alvin and the Chipmunks: Chipwrecked (2011) and The Secret World of Arrietty (2012).
-She starred in They Came Together (2014), Are You Here (2014) and more recently Sisters (2015) alongside Tina Fey.
+Amy lent her voice to two films, Alvin and the Chipmunks: Chipwrecked (2011) and The Secret World of Arrietty (2012).
+She then starred in They Came Together (2014), Are You Here (2014) also in the comedy Sisters (2015) alongside Tina Fey.

 Amy married actor Will Arnett in 2003.
 He starred on the critically-acclaimed Fox sitcom Arrested Development.
 Amy has made several guest appearances on the show, playing his wife.
 She also starred as Leslie Knope in the television series Parks and Recreation.

 Unfortunately, her marriage to Arnett ended in divorce in 2016.
 They share custody of their two children.
 Her memoir, Yes, Please, was published in 2014.